commonwealth-of-puerto-rico/libre/libre/docs/topics/LQL.rst

 Values
 ======
-LQL accepts as input, strings and numbers.
-Any value enclosed in double quotes will be interpreted as a string, otherwise it will be parsed as a number.
+LQL accepts as input, strings, numbers and geometries.
+Any value enclosed in double quotes will be interpreted as a string, a value or set of values enclosed in the geometry specifier Point is interpreted as a point geometry, otherwise it will be parsed as a number.
 The only exception to this convention are special query directive values, such as those of the **join** directive, which are specified unquoted.